GeomaticsGlen/NSTA-OSDU-schema-checklist/R3 Test Data Notes and Implications..md

 The README is telling you: _don’t treat these JSONs as isolated examples_.
 They are **interdependent**, and your environment must be configured to accept them “as‑is” — partitions, legal tags, ACLs, reference values, schemas — otherwise you’re not really testing OSDU compliance.

-Would you like me to lay out a **step‑by‑step bootstrap sequence** (exact Bruno requests in the right order: reference values → legal tags → schemas → records) so you can mirror the repo’s intended load order locally?
-That would give you a reproducible “R3 data load” pipeline.